ShreyVichare/ShreyVichare/README.md

-# 💫 About Me:Skilled in designing and building modern, scalable web applications.
+# 💫 About Me:
+Skilled in designing and building modern, scalable web applications.
 I focus on clean code, performance optimization, and delivering seamless digital experiences.

 ## 🌐 Socials: